coelho/shbb/README.md

-Forums software written in Bash
+Forums software.
 Goal is to write everything we can in Bash! :)

 Probably not secure